Abdominal Ultrasound Scans

 What is the preparation for an abdominal ultrasound?

 For the abdominal scan we ask that you fast for at least 6 hours prior to your appointment time.
 This includes food and drinks.
-Small sips of water can be taken with medication if necessary.

 What organs are viewed in an abdominal scan?